Blaisorblade/pdbp.github.io/index.md

 [Ceci n'est pas une pipe](./pictures/pipe.png)

-The painting above is not a pipe, it is a *description* of a pipe.
+The painting is not a pipe, it is a *description* of a pipe.

 `trait Program` exposes a *pointfree* programming API for *application developers*.
 All it's capabilities are `public`, the default in `Dotty`.